-2) For Safety Pilots who have not completed their Wing's Program may not fly alone at the field and no Pilot may fly if under the influence of drugs or alcohol.
+2) For Safety, Pilots who have not completed their Wing's Program may not fly alone at the field.

-3) All Members and Guests must follow the Avon Flyers Noise Guidlines and observe the Flight Priority Pole, if used.
+3) All Members and Guests must follow the Avon Flyers Noise Guidelines and observe the Flight Priority Pole, if used.

 4) All Pilots must use restraining devices on their Aircraft when starting.
 Jets and 50cc or larger Propped Aircraft must be started in the preparation areas outside the Pits.
 Absolutely no Taxing in the Pit Area.

-5) Pilots will only make extended engine run-ups and adjustments to their aircraft at the Engine Tuning Area by the shed.
+5) Pilots will only make extended engine run-ups and adjustments to their aircraft away from the Pilot's Stations.

 7) After take-off, the Aircraft shall be directed away from spectators and the Pit/Parking area.